zljchloe/Storytelling-HW2/README.md

 # Storytelling-HW2
-HW2 aims for calculating rate of a stream of data, in this case we are calculating rate of the twitter stream.
+HW2 aims to calculate rate of a stream of data, in this case we are calculating rate of the twitter stream.

 ## Installation
 1. Install `python 2.7`